jsdecena/mcpro/Readme.md

 ### Credits:

-- Oj Tibi on [PH Provinces and Cities](https://github.com/ojtibi/philippine-provinces-and-cities-sql) for the data.

-- Eacomm on [PH Barangays](http://blog.eacomm.com/archives/554/philippine-barangays-lookup-table) - for the list of barangays in the Philippines.
+- Jeff Simons Decena for a basic package (Cities of the Philippines).

 ### DISCLAIMER